bcgov/public-cloud-techdocs/docs/bc-govs-aws-landing-zone-overview.md

    - Manages user access to the AWS accounts, ensuring that only authorized personnel have access to the respective development, testing, production, and tooling environments
    - Improves security and governance by regulating access based on roles and responsibilities

 The Product Registry service represents a significant step forward in managing cloud resources effectively, offering a centralized, automated, and controlled approach to handle various aspects of AWS account management, from initial setup to continuous budgeting and access control.
-This service is particularly helpful for ministry teams needing to manage many cloud-based products, providing a streamlined and secure solution for AWS cloud management.
+This service is particularly helpful for teams needing to manage many cloud-based products, providing a streamlined and secure solution for AWS cloud management.

 ### Project Set